FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/contents.md

 # ETHOS.PeNALPS

 ETHOS.PeNALPS (Petri Net Agent based Load Profile Simulator) is a Python library for the simulation of load profiles of plants of industrial manufacturing processes.
 It is part of [ETHOS (Energy Transformation Pathway Optimization Suite)](https://go.fzj.de/ethos_suite).
 Load profiles are energy demand time series.
 ETHOS.PeNALPS is capable to model load profiles of production processes like steel, paper, and industrial food production.
-To showcase the modeling capabilities an example for a [toffee production process](examples/toffee_example.md) and an example for a[b-pillar production process](examples/b_pillar_example.md) are provided.
+To showcase the modeling capabilities an example for a [toffee production process](examples/toffee_example.md) and an example for a [b-pillar production process](examples/b_pillar_example.md) are provided.

 # Working Principle
 {numref}`main-component-overview` shows the main conceptual objects of ETHOS.PeNALPS which are: